wp-cool-tools/speed-contact-bar/README.txt

 Added option to hide bar in mobile devices, fixed icon size for some themes, tested with WP 4.2.4

 = 4.0 =
-Introduced hooks, augmented ranges for padding and readjusment
+Introduced hooks, augmented ranges for padding and readjustment

 = 3.0.1 =
 Fixed font size of links, refactoring